 Our core team consists of a small group very passionate and hard-working people.
 Here is a little information about the directors that lead the organization.

-Mélissa has been involved in the fair trade movement since 2012, first as part of FTOÉ and then as part of Fairtrade Canada as she led the outreach and B2C marketing activities for 3 years.
-Mélissa now leads the national public engagement strategy to engage volunteers passionate about using their voice in ending poverty at RESULTS Canada.
+Mélissa has been involved in the fair trade movement since 2012, first as part of Fair Trade Ottawa Équitable and then as part of Fairtrade Canada as she led the outreach and B2C marketing activities for 3 years.
+Putting her strong foundation in communications to good use, Mélissa now leads the national public engagement strategy at RESULTS Canada to engage volunteers passionate about using their voice in ending poverty.
+In 2019, she was able to facilitate the beginnings of a Gatineau-based Fair Trade Town campaign, something she has been passionate about since first joining FTOÉ!

-Lia is an original volunteer of FTOÉ, having held a leadership role since the start of the Ottawa Fair Trade Town campaign!
+Lia is a founding member of FTOÉ, having held a leadership role since the start of the Ottawa Fair Trade Town campaign!
 She’s done countless presentations and workshops on fair trade and served on the original board of the Canadian Fair Trade Network.
-During the day, she’s a marketing consultant and graphic designer.
-When she has a little free time, she enjoys cooking, farming and doing all things creative!
+She jokingly calls herself the FTOÉ Grandma, and is always happy to help out wherever she’s needed.
+During the day, she’s a marketing consultant, graphic designer and fair trade business owner.
+When she has a little free time, she enjoys cooking, farming, reading and doing all things creative!

 Kenneth currently works as the Government Relations Coordinator with Engineers Without Borders Canada and is completing a Masters in International Affairs and African Studies.
 Kenneth got involved with fair trade in 2012 when he joined the Engineers Without Borders chapter at Carleton University.
 For him, fair trade offered a truly unique opportunity to work on an issue that sought to empower people around the world.
 In 2013, Kenneth founded Fair Trade Carleton University and worked with the community and school administration to make Carleton a Fair Trade Campus.
 In the coming years, Kenneth is interested in how he can blend a background in public policy with his passion for the goals of the fair trade movement.